 Automotive Technology students should meet/communicate at least once annually with the Automotive Technology B.S. degree program coordinator, John Kelly, for course and program advisement.
 Call 801-626-7183 for more information or to schedule an appointment.

-Not required; however, a minor or double major in Technical Sales is available and highly recommended.
+Not required; however, a minor or double major in Professional Sales is available and highly recommended.

 A Minimum grade of "C" in courses required for this major in addition to an overall GPA of 2.00 or higher is required for graduation.
 Most employers at this level are looking for students who have a minimum GPA of 3.00 or higher.

 A minimum of 125 to 127 credit hours is required depending upon the emphasis selected and what courses were taken as part of the associate degree.
 A minimum of 40 upper division credit hours is required (courses numbered 3000 and above)